thishura/segDownloaderPy/README.md

 # segDownloaderPy

-ffmpeg based simple segmented video downloader script written in python
+ffmpeg based simple segmented video download script written in python please read the comments and configure the script according to your requirement